 Ever since I started having sex I get urinary tract infections very frequently.
 Does that mean there could be something else wrong? - Mandy*

-If you have burning or pain on urination, it could be a number of things.
+If you have burning or pain with urination, it could be a number of things.
 One possibility is a urinary tract infection (UTI), but other possibilities include a sexually transmitted disease (STD), such as chlamydia, or just chemical irritation from a spermicide.
 It is difficult to tell the difference without seeing a doctor or nurse practitioner.

 Urinary tract infections tend to be more common in girls who have sex.
 Often, UTIs are the result of bacteria entering the urethra.